GoogleChrome/web.dev/src/site/content/en/blog/gpu-compute/index.md

 ---
 title: Get started with GPU Compute on the web
 subhead: |
-  This article is about me playing with the experimental WebGPU API and sharing my journey with web developers interested in performing data-parallel computations using the GPU.
+  This post explores the experimental WebGPU API through examples and helps you get started with performing data-parallel computations using the GPU.
 authors:
   - beaufortfrancois
 date: 2019-08-28